alexeymorgunov/Rcourse/README.md

 **Part II BBS Bioinformatics** - 15:00-17:00, 21 Jan 2019
 1. We begin by working through the [Tidyverse](Tidyverse.md) guided exercise.
 You can either copy what I am doing on the screen or work through it faster on your own.
 You may find [Notes](Notes.md) useful to brush up on some base R features and find further study resources.
 2. Sections of [Exercises](Exercises.md) are linked within [Tidyverse](Tidyverse.md).
-We will pause to solve a couple of sections at a time.
+We will pause to solve some exercises from time to time.
 [Answers](Answers.md) to exercises are available but please only check them once you have given the exercises a fair try.
 I will be walking around the room if you have any questions.

 ---
 ## List of pages